 Evaluation criteria and key elements likely to be assessed by the evaluation committee Max.
 Score 1.
-Relevance 15 e.g. How relevant is the proposal to the objectives of the published theme? {For ad hoc grants, how relevant is the proposal to the objectives and the priorities of DG Enterprises work-programme?} How clearly defined and strategically chosen are the target groups?
-How relevant is the proposal to the needs of the proposed target groups?
-2. Visibility 10 To what extent will the Community involvement in the project or activity be publicised?
-3. Impact 25 e.g. To what extent is the project likely to have a tangible impact on its target groups?
+Relevance 20 Does the proposal clearly aim to address one or more of the priority areas listed in the published call?
+(Proposals addressing one or several of the priority areas highlighted in the call will get additional points under this award criterion).
+How relevant is the proposal to the objectives of the Oslo Agenda for Entrepreneurship Education in Europe?
+How clearly defined and strategically chosen are the target groups?
+How relevant is the proposal to the needs of the proposed target groups? : 2.
+Geographical coverage 20 How many countries are represented in the consortium proposing this project?
+How many countries will be addressed in the implementation of the project?
+2 1.10.
+1.5 3.
+Visibility and Impact To what extent will the European dimension of the project be visible, and the Community 15 involvement publicised?
+To what extent is the project likely to have a tangible impact on its target groups?
+To which extent will this project serve in implementing the objectives of the Oslo Agenda for Entrepreneurship Education in Europe?
+To which extent will this project contribute to one or more of the following goals: a) making the implementation of entrepreneurship education strategies and actions more systematic; b) increasing the number of participants to entrepreneurship education in schools and universities; c) improving the image of entrepreneurs in society and the attractiveness of entrepreneurship as a career choice for young people?
+What is the estimated total number of students / young people / teachers who will acquire a new or improved knowledge about entrepreneurship, through the actions implemented under this project?
 To what extent does the proposal contain potential multiplier effects?
 (Including possibilities for replication and extension of project outcomes, dissemination of information.)
-To what extent do the expected results of the project further DG ENTR's work-programme and main priorities?.
 To what extent does the proposal contain objectively verifiable indicators for project outcomes?
-4. Quality e.g. How coherent is the overall project design?
+1 20 4.
+Quality How coherent is the overall project design?
 (Including preparedness for evaluation.)
-How coherent, appropriate and practical are the activities proposed?
-To what extent has the project been well thought out or prepared.
+20 How coherent, appropriate and practical are the activities proposed?
+To what extent has the project been well thought out or prepared?
 To what extent does the proposal contain specific elements of added value, such as innovative approaches, models for good practice, promotion of gender equality and equal opportunities?
-Is there a good balance of activities amongst the participants?
 How clear and feasible is the plan of action?
-30 5.
-Budget and Cost-effectiveness 20 e.g. To what extent is the budget clear and detailed?
-Does the breakdown of the budget, category by category, offer a way of ensuring that the amount of the grant awarded is the minimum necessary for the operation to be completed?
+5. Sustainability 10 Which concrete measures are planned in order to ensure that the project can be continued after the termination of EU funding?
+Does the structure of the proposed project allow for, or facilitate, a continuation of the activity (either by the same promoters or by others) after the termination of EU funding?
+6 Budget and Cost-effectiveness 15 ٥.
+To what extent is the budget clear and detailed?
+Does the breakdown of the budget, 13 category by category, offer a way of ensuring that the amount of the grant awarded is the minimum necessary for the operation to be completed?
 Do the probable results stand in a reasonable relationship to the amount of the grant?
-To what extent there are no better ways of achieving the expected results?
+To what extent are there no better ways of achieving the expected results?

 To what extent is the proposed expenditure necessary for the implementation of the project?
 Maximum total score 100

-Reminder - If a total score lower than 55 points or a score lower than 50% for any section is obtained, the proposal will not be evaluated further.
+Reminder - If a total score lower than 60 points or a score lower than 50% for any section is obtained, the proposal will not be evaluated further.